khaled45690/yuv_to_png/README.md

 # yuv_to_png

-A new Flutter plugin project that converts YUV image data to PNG image.
+A Flutter plugin project that converts YUV image data to PNG image.

 ## Overview

 This package provides a Flutter plugin to convert YUV image data into PNG image format.
 It includes platform-specific implementation code for Android only as this from my knowledge happens only in Android systems .

-The plugin takes in CameraImage image data in both yuv240 and nv21 and returns a PNG image in uint8;ist .
+The plugin takes in CameraImage image data in both yuv240 and nv21 and returns a PNG image in uint8list .
 This allows you to process camera frames, video frames etc captured natively in YUV format and convert them to PNG that can be displayed in Flutter when needed.

 ## Usage